parkmino86/swiftUI-focusStateDemo/README.md

-Here’s an updated README in English that includes the directory structure based on the image you provided:

----

 # focusStateDemo

 `focusStateDemo` is a demonstration application built using SwiftUI, focusing on managing input field focus using `FocusState` and `FocusedValue`.
 This project illustrates how to handle focus in SwiftUI effectively.